ychang49265/YooJin-Chang_resume/README.md

  _Codesmith_
  Prep course and full-time immersive software engineering bootcamp with a focus on JavaScript and programming fundamentals.

+  **Software Engineering Immersive Bootcamp**, December 2021 - August 2022
+ _Codesmith_
+ Prep course and full-time immersive software engineering bootcamp with a focus on JavaScript and programming fundamentals.

   **Bachelors of Science, School of Nursing**, Graduated 2015
  _New York University_
  Major in Nursing